 Cocktails and dancing to follow

-How to Format a Modern Wedding Invitation
+What to Include in a Modern Wedding Invitation

 Decide Whether to Include the Hosts